 Distributions while employed

-You may take a distribution from your UTSaver DCP account after age 59½ while still employed.
+While still employed, you may take a distribution from your UTSaver DCP account after age 59½.

 Distributions after severance from employment

-Any time after severance from employment.
-Your distribution of amounts contributed to the DCP and attributable earnings is not subject to the IRS 10% premature distribution penalty tax.
+After leaving employment, your distribution of amounts contributed to the DCP and attributable earnings is not subject to the IRS 10% premature distribution penalty tax.
 You may roll over funds into other eligible types of employer-sponsored plans or IRAs.
-If your distribution is an eligible rollover distribution, 20% of the amount automatically must be withheld for federal taxes unless you make a direct rollover to an eligible retirement plan that accepts rollovers or IRA.
+If your distribution is an eligible rollover distribution, 20% of the amount automatically must be withheld for federal taxes unless you make a direct rollover to an eligible retirement plan or IRA that accepts rollovers.

 Distributions